Couple walking on beach while holding hands of each other.

 • The risk of developing varicose veins is 13% after the first pregnancy, 30% after the second and up to 57% following multiple pregnancies.3

-• The risks for developing PVCS is similar to that of developing varicose veins.
+• The risks for developing PCS is similar to that of developing varicose veins.

 Find a doctor in your area